 Watching the footage answered many of his questions, while sparking a whole list of new ones.
-In response to his experience, Sasha decided to direct REWIND, an autobiographical documentary following his journey to confront, unpack and understand the multigenerational child sexual abuse that haunted him and his family.
-REWIND is set to have its world premiere at the 2019 Tribeca Film Festival.
+In response to his experience, Sasha decided to direct REWIND, an autobiographical documentary following his journey to confront, unpack and understand the multi-generational child sexual abuse that haunted him and his family.
+REWIND had its world premiere at the 2019 Tribeca Film Festival and received rave reviews.

 "A wrenching self-portrait that joins “The Tale” and “Leaving Neverland” on the list of essential recent films about the internalization of trauma.”- David Ehrlich, Indiewire

 “Rewind” is a deeply personal, revealing, and unforgettable piece of filmmaking.
 It contains revelations as harrowing as those chronicled in HBO’s "Leaving Neverland," but imagine if the interview subjects in that film were directing their own documentaries and using their own home movies to tell their stories.- Brian Tallerico, Rogerebert.com

 "Sasha Joseph Neulinger's disquietingly effective doc memoir uses home-video footage to capture the cyclical nature of child sexual abuse.”- Owen Gleiberman, Variety